I’ll change her name, but not her story.

 No one should go twenty years without being listened to.

 Today, our Free Listening movement has taken on the name Urban Confessional.
-We have volunteers in 15 countries and 30 US cities opening their hearts to strangers.
+We have volunteers in 50 countries and all over the US opening their hearts to strangers.

-Free Listening Day is an opportunity for the entire world to Free Listening together, and maybe, just maybe, meet Melissa…
+Free Listening Day is an opportunity for the entire world to Free Listen together, and maybe, just maybe, meet Melissa…

 Whose name I changed, but whose story I couldn't.